 The standard PCS shall be defined to use the 2-degree observer under D50 illumination.
-Whenever either a non-standard PCS is used or a spectral PCS is used, three tags shall be encoded in a profile and shall be used to define default profile connection conditions (PCC) for a profile.
-In cases of spectral PCS use or late-binding colorimetric processing elements, a CMM may optionally be provided or use external profile connection conditions thus overriding the defaults provided by the profile.
+Whenever either a non-standard PCS or a spectral PCS is used, three tags shall be encoded in a profile and shall be used to define default PCC for a profile.
+In cases of spectral PCS use or late-binding colorimetric processing elements, a CMM may optionally be provided or use external PCC, thus overriding the defaults provided by the profile.

-The spectralViewingConditions tag shall define the spectral power distribution of the illuminant, colour matching functions (CMF) of the observer, and the lighting levels of the surround.
+The spectralViewingConditions tag shall define the spectral power distribution of the illuminant, colour matching functions (CMFs) of the observer and the lighting levels of the surround.
 If the spectralViewingConditions are different from the standard PCS viewing conditions then two tags are used to convert between custom and standard connection conditions (see 9.2.105).